rreusser/plotly-expression-transform/README.md

 ## Introduction

-This module applies the transform <em>dvar ← f(dvar, ivars)</em> where `dvar` is a dependent variable and `ivar` is a single independent variable or a list of independent variables.
+This module applies the transform `dvar ← f(dvar, ivars)` where `dvar` is a dependent variable and `ivar` is a single independent variable or a list of independent variables.
 Currently only supports one-dimensional data.

 ## Installation
 Currently requires experimental plotly.js PR for transforms.
 Not (yet?) published to npm.
 Can add to `package.json` from repo directly: